 In 2016, Kouzi Productions inaugurated KinderDocs, a groundbreaking educational international documentary festival for children and young audiences, in cooperation with the Benaki Museum in Athens and the Macedonian Museum of Contemporary Art in Thessaloniki.
 KinderDocs is organised with the support of idfa, world’s largest documentary film festival, and doxs!, (the oldest and most important German festival for documentaries for children and young audience).

-Now in its second edition (October 2017 – April 2018), KinderDocs is a platform for public dialogue and social change, using creative documentary films dealing with current issues facing society and family as opportunities for dialogue and engagement in a country like Greece with unfortunately luck of such opportunities.
-To date, 8,000 pupils from 130 schools in Athens, Thessaloniki and Delphi have participated in KinderDocs programmes.
+Now in its third edition (October 2018 – April 2019), KinderDocs is a platform for public dialogue and social change, using creative documentary films dealing with current issues facing society and family as opportunities for dialogue and engagement in a country like Greece with unfortunately luck of such opportunities.
+To date, 11,000 pupils from 130 schools in Athens, Thessaloniki and Delphi have participated in KinderDocs programmes.
 The aim is to expand public dialogue and engagement as well as to provide problem-solving educational tools, especially useful for teachers.
 Starting in November 2018, a selection of KinderDocs Greece will also be part of the programme at Festival dei Popoli in Florence, a prestigious Italian festival. www.kinderdocs.com

 Kouzi Productions has been providing services, like line producing, outreach, creative consultant, or executive producing of several international films: